 Eliza shrugs, ignoring his previous statement “He seems to have a lot more than just stab wounds, spinal damage and if he was alive, I’m sure he would tell you he had a tumor.”

 She knew that.
 Rhys glances down at me and I nod “She’s right, as always,” Eliza smirked.
 Rhys nods.

 He holds out his hand with a sly grin.
 She glances down at it, then him.
 Another thing about Eliza, she does not care about anyone’s feelings.
 Adam slowly lowers his hand “Let me make myself clear, John,” And she forgets names.
-She need not remember anyone’s names.
-Everyone knows who Elizabeth Pierce.
+She doesn't need to remember anyone’s names.
+Everyone knows who Elizabeth Pierce is.
 No one knows what she can do “I work alone.
-I want no one staring at my boobs when I’m trying to work.
+I don't want anyone staring at my boobs when I’m trying to work.
 Now, turn around and leave me alone or I will beat your head against a metal spike, got it?”